momoso7/100-days-of-code/log.md

 **Today's Progress**: Correlation and linear regression

 **Thoughts**: wow, recalling lot of statistics today.
 Correlation can be used in many ways, but need to be careful not to misinterpret its results

+### Day 71: 27 January 2021
+**Today's Progress**: Multivariate relationships between variables

+**Thoughts**: This one is very difficult.
+Need to revisit this section in the future.
+Some great tips: look at visualisation first can be helpful before you count corelation or linear regression
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)